luisferrassini/alexo/README.md

 # Alexo - AI Voice Calendar Assistant

 A powerful calendar management library for Deno that simplifies working with calendar events.
-This library provides an easy-to-use interface for creating, deleting, and managing calendar events through both API and voice commands.
+This library provides an easy-to-use interface for creating, deleting, and managing calendar events through voice commands.

 ## Features